duality-labs/duality/x/incentives/README LOCKUP.md

-# Lockup
+# Stakeup

 ## Abstract

-Lockup module provides an interface for users to lock tokens (also known as bonding) into the module to get incentives.
+Stakeup module provides an interface for users to stake tokens (also known as bonding) into the module to get incentives.

-After tokens have been added to a specific pool and turned into LP shares through the GAMM module, users can then lock these LP shares with a specific duration in order to begin earing rewards.
+After tokens have been added to a specific pool and turned into LP shares through the GAMM module, users can then stake these LP shares with a specific duration in order to begin earing rewards.

-To unlock these LP shares, users must trigger the unlock timer and wait for the unlock period that was set initially to be completed.
-After the unlock period is over, users can turn LP shares back into their respective share of tokens.
+To unstake these LP shares, users must trigger the unstake timer and wait for the unstake period that was set initially to be completed.
+After the unstake period is over, users can turn LP shares back into their respective share of tokens.

-This module provides interfaces for other modules to iterate the locks efficiently and grpc query to check the status of locked coins.
+This module provides interfaces for other modules to iterate the stakes efficiently and grpc query to check the status of staked coins.

 ## Contents